The Life and Work of Nikola Tesla

 It is this work of Nikola Tesla, the Tesla coil, that inspired the Quantum Scalar Box, a devise capable of producing scalar waves in chosen frequencies.
-The coils that we use however were invented by David Slinger and are unique to Life Energy Design.
+The coils that we use however were invented by David Slinger and are unique to Life Energy Solutions.
 The QSB takes healing into a new paradigm.

 Tesla became obsessed with the wireless transmission of energy and around 1900 Nikola started the work to build a global, wireless communication system.
 This would be transmitted through a large electrical tower and be for sharing information and providing free electricity throughout the world.

 A group of investors included J. P. Morgan, the financial giant got behind the project and in 1901 Tesla began work at Wardenclyffe, Long Island designing and building a lab with a power plant and a huge transmission tower.

 Increasingly Tesla’s investors became nervous about his system as great advances were made by Guglielmo Marconi who was backed by Andrew Carnegie.
 At the same time Edison continued to make great advances with his own radio technologies.